 - Being under the influence of any intoxicant.

 It shall be within the discretionary authority of Marion County Sheriff’s Office staff to determine the appropriateness of the conduct of all visitors and reserves the right to remove visiting privileges temporarily or indefinitely.

-Mobility Impaired Inmates or Visitors
+Mobility Impaired Adults in Custody or Visitors

 - Lock all items in your car.

 - Leave items with a friend or family member.

 - Leave items in the unlocked cabinets provided in lobby (the Jail does not accept any responsibility for the items stored in these cabinets).